jsxgraph/moodle-filter_jsxgraph/how_to_release.md

-# Description of releasing a new JSXGraph Moodle filter version
+# Steps for releasing a new JSXGraph Moodle filter version

 You can find instructions to build the latest version of jsxgraphcore.js here: https://github.com/jsxgraph/jsxgraph#build-jsxgraph